This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You might already have some ideas about your new backyard chickens and their egg laying.
 Perhaps you know what the signs your chicken will start to lay eggs soon are.
 You might have asked do roosters lay eggs?
-They don't and this is an easy way to tell a hen from a rooster, by the way.
+(They don't and this is an easy way to tell a hen from a rooster, by the way.)

 How Often Do Chickens Lay Eggs?

 Generally speaking, you can expect your chickens to lay once a day or every other day.
 However, the fact is that it is not simply cut and dry.
-If you want to about how often your chickens will lay eggs you should first look at their breed and age.
-The type of chicken or chicken breed and how long they've been laying eggs has a HUGE impact on how often a chicken will continue to lays eggs.

 There are breeds that are specifically for egg laying and those breeds will lay much more often than chickens that are meat birds, dual purpose chickens or unique/rare chickens used as pets.
-For example, a production bird like a sex link, leghorn or RIR may lay up to an egg a day during peak production.

-Of note, the color of the chickens eggs also does not effect how often they will lay, only their breed does.
+Of note, the color of the chickens eggs does not effect how often they will lay, only their breed does.

 You might be wondering what in the heck seasons have to do with how often a chicken will lay an egg.
 If so, you will be surprised to find out that seasons can and do actually play a large role!